dextersealy/dextersealy.github.io/_posts/2017-1-12-First_Post.md

 published: true
 ---

 The first week at Metis' Data Science Bootcamp, we're assigned to teams and tasked with using MTA data to help a fictional client place street teams at NYC subway stations.
-In this case, the client was a non-profit trying to get more women into the tech industry.

-As was evident fromt the final presentations, there are many ways to approach this problem, and my team took the relatively straight-forward method of matching high-traffic stations with technology clusters.

-What interested me most about this project were the quirks and anaomalies I observed in the MTA data.
-Though the assigment was fictional, the data is real, and these observations might help other Data Science students/practioners to make sense of it.
+What interested me most about this project were the quirks and anomalies I observed in the MTA data.
+Though the assigment was fictional, the data is real, and these observations might help other Data Science students/practioners make sense of it.

 ### Where are they?

-A quick Google search of `MTA turnsile` will tell you the MTA turnstile data is hosted at http://web.mta.info/developers/turnstile.html.
+A Google search of `MTA turnsile` will tell you the MTA turnstile data is hosted at http://web.mta.info/developers/turnstile.html.
 There you'll find files containing the cumulative entry/exit counts for every turnstile in the NYC subway system.

 Each file, named `turnstile_YYMMDD.txt`, contains seven days of data from Saturday thru Friday of the preceeding week (e.g., the file named `160903` contains the data for 2016-08-27 through 2017-09-02).
 The MTA website describes the file layout so I won't go into those details here.

 ### Downloading the files

-The files are about ~15MB each and take while to download, so one of the first things I did was write Python functions to automaically identify, download, and cache the files.
-I could have manually downloaded and kept track of the files, but that sort of grunge work is exactly what computers are for.
+The files are about ~15MB each and take while to download, so one of the first things I did was write Python functions to automatically identify, download, and cache the files.
+I could done this manually, but that sort of grunge work is what computers are for.

 This code identifies the files to download: